Avondale High School (Michigan)

 Avondale High School is a public high school in Auburn Hills, Michigan, United States.
-It serves grades 9-12 for the Avondale School District.
+It serves grades 9–12 for the Avondale School District.

+History

+The Auburn Heights School, located at the southwest corner of Waukegan Street and Squirrel Road, housed the first high school in the area as of 1937.
+Population growth led to a merger in 1947 with other elementary school districts, creating Avondale School District.
+A new high school, which included a junior high school, opened in 1951 at 1435 West Auburn Road in Rochester Hills.

+The student-run radio station WAHS 89.5 FM was established in 1975.

+The school hosted a rally by first lady Betty Ford in 1976.

+Facilities

+Avondale High School was built in 1970 by the architecture firm Linn Smith, Demiene and Adams, replacing the 1951 building.
+The additions of the pool and auditorium were made in 1973.
+The auditorium was considered "the most outstanding such high school facility in the state."
+The building received major additions and renovations in 1999, when the fieldhouse was built.

 Academics

 Avondale High School has been accredited by Cognia or its predecessors since 1954.
 U.S. News & World Report ranked Avondale 247th in Michigan and 7,332nd nationally in their 2020 annual survey of public high schools.

 Demographics

-The demographic breakdown of the 1,020 students enrolled for 2018-19 was:
+The demographic breakdown of the 989 students enrolled for 2023–24 was: